Interval Bound Interpolation for Few-shot Learning with Few Tasks: Experiments

+\textbf{Results on few-task few-shot classification problems:} For evaluating the few-shot classification performance of IBI in few-task situations for MAML we compare against (1) regularization-based meta-learning methods TAML \citep{jamal2019task}, Meta-Reg \citep{yin2019meta}, and Meta-Dropout \citep{Lee2020Meta} (2) recent task augmentation techniques Meta-Interpolation \citep{lee2022set}, TU, and ATU \citep{wu2022adversarial}.
+We also compare IBI against data augmentation--based methods like MetaMix \citep{yao2021improving}, Meta-Maxup \citep{ni2021data}, and MLTI \citep{yao2022metalearning} for both MAML and ProtoNet.
+The results in Table \ref{tab:lessTask_results} show that in keeping with the observation in Table \ref{tab:motivatingResults}, IBP without task interpolation can improve upon the corresponding baselines.
+Incorporating IBP-based task interpolation in IBI generally improves the results even further.
+Overall, we observe that both IBP and IBI outperform the competitors in case of DermNet-S and ISIC datasets.
+Even though, IBI achieves slightly lower accuracy on miniImageNet-S compared to TU and ATU, the large gain on the significantly challenging ISIC dataset \citep{wu2022adversarial} establishes the usefulness of the proposed technique.

-The miniImageNet-S, miniImageNet, tieredImageNet, and DermNet-S datasets all allow 5-way few-shot classification.
-Moreover, miniImageNet-S, miniImageNet and, tieredImageNet contain images from natural scenes while DermNet-S consists of medical images.
+\textbf{Cross-domain transferability analysis:} The DermNet-S and miniImageNet-S datasets both allow 5-way 1-shot classification.
+Moreover, miniImageNet-S contains images from natural scenes, while DermNet-S consists of medical images.
 Therefore, we undertake a cross-domain transferability study in Table \ref{tab:transferability}.
-We summarize the Accuracy values obtained by a source model trained on DermNet-S and tested on miniImageNet-S, miniImageNet, and tieredImageNet and vice-versa.
-We can see that in all cases IBPI achieved the best performance, followed by IBP, showing that IBP and IBPI training can both improve cross-domain transferability.
-Moreover, the performance on DermNet-S gradually improves for both the baselines and the proposed methods as the source model is trained on datasets offering an increasing number of tasks, implying the general requirement for a larger pool of tasks for ease of cross-domain transferability.
+We summarize the Accuracy values obtained by a source model trained on DermNet-S but tested on miniImageNet-S and vice-versa (denoted DS $\rightarrow$ mIS and mIS $\rightarrow$ DS, respectively).
+In most cases, the IBP variant can improve upon the corresponding baseline.
+Further, the interpolation-based methods, i.e. MLTI and IBI, are able to further enhance performance, with IBI achieving the best performance in most cases, validating that IBI training can improve cross-domain transferability.